Skip to main content

 The conversation about accommodations begins with this foundational concept of bio-individuality.
 Each person’s endocrine system, shaped by genetics, life history, and environmental exposures, functions with its own set of rules.
 For men navigating the decline in testosterone associated with andropause, energy levels and recovery capacity are profoundly different from their younger counterparts.

 For women in perimenopause, fluctuating estrogen and progesterone levels can impact everything from sleep quality to insulin sensitivity and body composition.
 These are not subjective complaints; they are objective, physiological states that demand a tailored approach.
-A reasonable accommodation, in this context, is any change to a that acknowledges these realities.
+A reasonable accommodation, in this context, is any change to a wellness program that acknowledges these realities.

 It could be permission to swap a high-impact class for strength training to protect bone density or the flexibility to adjust meal timing to align with a therapeutic protocol.
 It is about creating an environment where you can work with your body’s present state to build a stronger, more resilient future.